 There are various stop losses you can use depending on what you are trading.
-For example, the stop loss I would use for blue chip shares is different to the one I would apply for a speculative share or CFD.
+For example, the stop loss I use for blue chip shares is different to the one I would apply for a speculative share or CFD.
 As a general rule of thumb, I always set my stop loss 15 per cent below my purchase price when trading blue chip shares although this will vary depending on the volatility of the stock.
-If you want to learn more about stop losses, I have done many Talking Wealth Podcasts on this subject that explain what I do in many areas of my trading.

-No matter what your goal is when it comes to trading shares, it is essential to your longer term success as a trader to not follow the herd, or the 90 per cent of traders who fail, but rather follow the rules and principles of the successful 10 per cent.
-I wish you every success with your trading and I will leave you with my top 10 share tips for traders and investors to profit when learning to trade shares.
+No matter what your goal is when it comes to trading shares, it is essential to your longer-term success as a trader to not follow the herd, or the 90 percent of traders who fail, but rather follow the rules and principles of the successful 10 per cent.
+To finish up I will leave you with my top 10 share tips for traders and investors to profit when learning to trade shares.

 - Don’t dollar cost average

 - Don’t buy stocks just because they appear cheap